Health Insurance Portability and Accountability Act: Unique Identifiers Rule (National Provider Identifier)

-HIPAA covered entities such as providers completing electronic transactions, healthcare clearinghouses, and large health plans must use only the National Provider Identifier (NPI) to identify covered healthcare providers in standard transactions by May 23, 2007.
-Small health plans must use only the NPI by May 23, 2008.

-Effective from May 2006 (May 2007 for small health plans), all covered entities using electronic communications (e.g., physicians, hospitals, health insurance companies, and so forth) must use a single new NPI.
-The NPI replaces all other identifiers used by health plans, Medicare, Medicaid, and other government programs.
+HIPAA replaced various identifiers used by health plans, Medicare, Medicaid, and other government programs with an NPI.
+The NPI is unique and national, never re-used, and except for institutions, a provider usually can have only one.
 However, the NPI does not replace a provider's DEA number, state license number, or tax identification number.
 The NPI is 10 digits (may be alphanumeric), with the last digit being a checksum.
 The NPI cannot contain any embedded intelligence; in other words, the NPI is simply a number that does not itself have any additional meaning.
-The NPI is unique and national, never re-used, and except for institutions, a provider usually can have only one.
 An institution may obtain multiple NPIs for different "sub-parts" such as a free-standing cancer center or rehab facility.

 Enforcement Rule

 On February 16, 2006, HHS issued the Final Rule regarding HIPAA enforcement.
 It became effective on March 16, 2006.
 The Enforcement Rule sets civil money penalties for violating HIPAA rules and establishes procedures for investigations and hearings for HIPAA violations.
 For many years there were few prosecutions for violations.

-As of March 2013, the U.S. Dept. of Health and Human Services (HHS) has investigated over 19,306 cases that have been resolved by requiring changes in privacy practice or by corrective action.
-If noncompliance is determined by HHS, entities must apply corrective measures.
-Complaints have been investigated against many different types of businesses such as national pharmacy chains, major health care centers, insurance groups, hospital chains and other small providers.
+As of March 2013, the United States Department of Health and Human Services (HHS) has investigated over 19,306 cases that have been resolved by requiring changes in privacy practice or by corrective action.
+If HHS determines noncompliance, entities must apply corrective measures.
+Complaints have been investigated against many different types of businesses, such as national pharmacy chains, major health care centers, insurance groups, hospital chains, and other small providers.
 There were 9,146 cases where the HHS investigation found that HIPAA was followed correctly.
-There were 44,118 cases that HHS did not find eligible cause for enforcement; for example, a violation that started before HIPAA started; cases withdrawn by the pursuer; or an activity that does not actually violate the Rules.
-According to the HHS website, the following lists the issues that have been reported according to frequency:
+There were 44,118 cases that HHS did not find eligible cause for enforcement; for example, a violation that started before HIPAA started, cases withdrawn by the pursuer, or an activity that does not actually violate the Rules.